Adamantish/restful_river/README.md

 Also "woah, that ran so fast I could even just put it in a scheduled job and become a very relaxed person!"

-**Ok, so what's this really for?
-Let's start at the beginning...**

-## The Problem

-- You have some ruby microservices.
-- Guaranteeing consistent state everywhere is a complete PITA.
-- Your app is fairly CRUD oriented.

-Back when you had a monolith at least you just had one database.
-That idea won't fly now.
-What to do?
-- **HTTP REST (Post/Puts/Delete)?** Easy but you know it's a BAAD idea for so many reasons - mostly that you now have synchronous calls spoiling your nice, autonomous services.
-- **Event driven?** What are we, google?
-The army?
-I'm supposed to write millions of callbacky, [Rube Goldberg](https://en.wikipedia.org/wiki/Rube_Goldberg_machine) event handlers and STILL I'm screwed for consistency if anything ever goes wrong?
-Do I re-trigger all events then?
-That takes forever and who knows if it even works because what about the deletes? ...Maybe I should start researching fancy message brokers...
-- **Event Sourced?** I will be google.
-I *can* havez the guaranteed eventual consistency if I only throw away my SQL databases, replace with one event store, rewrite my app with a [DDD](https://airbrake.io/blog/software-design/domain-driven-design) philosophy, carefully preserve every outdated piece of business logic I ever wrote and don't write an event handlers which touch the outside world.

-Why so pain?!!!

-## A Solution

-**Do the bad REST thing but make it good!**

-Take some ideas from [CQRS](https://martinfowler.com/bliki/CQRS.html), make it asynchronous, performant, batch optimized with eventual consistency easily guaranteed.

 ## This looks much simpler than how you're *meant* to do event streaming.
 Could this really work for me?

 Yes.
 It makes a lot of nice, broad assumptions about your data model which are right for *most* cases.
 Funnily enough these are the same simplifying assumptions that helped HTTP REST to kill SOAP: Namely...

 -  Your app is fairly CRUD based.
 -  You don't sweat the extra I/O of sending the whole payload instead of complicated partial updates. (that's why it's a calm, fat river, not a choppy stream)

+In terms of sheer efficiency, the heavy lifting is largely in the PostgreSQL engine.
+Whilst the I/O of a river is usually broader than a stream it's not in such a dangerous place.
+In fact, for services that don't need updating so often it becomes trivial to rate limit high I/O updates of the same entities.

 ## What is this sorcery?

 You mean "how does it work"?
-You know, you could have just asked in a normal way.
+You know, you could have just asked that in a normal way.

 Pretty simple really.
 It breaks a "rule" and asks to be pointed to a shared PostgreSQL server (but, hey, I bet you have one spun up already).